kevinboone/max232_conv/README.md

 ## Notes

-There are many 5V-to-RS232 modules on the market, some very cheap.
-However, most of these have no support at all for hardware flow control.
+** Important ** This board is powered from the serial connector headers.
+The motherboard or serial board to which it is connected may have jumpers to control whether power is connected to the header.
+On the SC130, these jumpers are located next to the serial ports.
+The board is not powered from the backplane, because I wanted it to be able to work outside of a backplane if necessary.

 ** Important ** This board provides a _DTE_ interface to the external RS232
 device.
 It does not swap RX/TX or RTS/CTS, as some similar modules do.
 Connecting it to a printer or terminal will require a null modem cable, not a straight cable.

+There are many 5V-to-RS232 modules on the market, some very cheap.
+However, most of these have no support at all for hardware flow control.
+Both the converters in this board provide RTS/CTS support (although that does not mean that the operating system or serial hardware does).

 The design uses two Maxim MAX232 chips in 16-pin format.
 There are many cheap, nasty imitations of the original Maxim part for sale, particularly on eBay.